dmitriikhitrin/sequre/README.md

-# Sequre
+# Sequre Messenger

-Welcome to Sequre, the open-source messaging platform that leverages the power of quantum algorithms to provide unmatched security and privacy for all your conversations.
+Welcome to Sequre, the open-source messaging platform that leverages the power of quantum algorithms to provide unmatched security and privacy for all your conversations!

+## Quantum Part

 Sequre employs Bell's |Φ+⟩  state to generate two random keys for identity verification every time two users want to chat.